73 Fun and Creative DIY Father's Day Gifts for 2026

 Do you know those big metal tins that usually house spiced nuts or holiday goodies?
 Paint a nice label on the top and fill it with a homemade savory snack mix that Dad will love.

 This simple DIY Father’s Day gift could even become a yearly tradition!
 Explore recipes online for spicy and savory mixes with nuts, Chex mix and other goodies.
-Homemade trail mix works great too.
+Homemade trail mix works great as a healthy road trip snack, too.

 14. Recycled Tie Eyeglass Case